 Functionaln FN® coatings contain a large amount of photoactive titanium oxide.
-The nanocrystals absorb ultraviolet (UV) radiation. ** Due to their high concentration this radiation does not penetrate through the coating layer to the substrate on which the coating is applied; i.e., almost no UV gets through FN®. **
+The nanocrystals absorb ultraviolet (UV) radiation.
+Due to their high concentration, it does not penetrate through the coating to the substrate, practically no UV radiation penetrates.

 Easy graffiti removal

 FN® layer effectively absorbs a large amount of paint from the spray, and it is unable to saturate the surface.
 Indeed, any graffiti will begin to dissolve during daylight.
 FN® surface layer does not allow the spray color from penetrating further into the depths of the facade.
 Doodles, tags and other graffiti are therefore removable even after a long time.
 FN® layer is extremely permeable and does not prevent “breathing” ventilation of the substrate.
-FN® coatings can and should be, applied to historical buildings.
-The protective layer might need to be restored after graffiti is removed.
+This is very convenient for national monuments and historical buildings The protective layer might need to be restored after graffiti is removed.

-Materials exhibiting the photocatalytic activity are able to purify the air from a wide variety of dispersed organic and inorganic substances (such as nitrogen oxides (NOx) and sulfur oxides (SOx).
+Materials exhibiting photocatalytic activity are able to purify air from a wide range of organic and some inorganic substances dispersed in it (for example, nitrogen oxides (NOx) and sulfur oxides (SOx).

-If a molecule (or microscopic dust particles) contacts the light-activated photocatalyst surface, the oxidation of the atmospheric oxygen occurs because of the distribution on the basic mineral components (mainly H2O and CO2).
-The air is purified and odorous or dangerous organic substances are converted into water molecules and carbon dioxide.
+If a molecule (or a microscopic dust particle) touches a light-activated photocatalytic surface, it is oxidized by atmospheric oxygen and ultimately decomposes into basic mineral components (especially H2O and CO2 molecules).
+The air is purified by converting smelly or dangerous organic substances into water and carbon dioxide molecules.